ArmoryBlender/Armory3d-First-Person-Controller/README.md

 ![Che](https://user-images.githubusercontent.com/48133099/108368022-49de4c00-71fa-11eb-959d-ad2d44679fd7.png)

-If it "isRunning" == true then we subtract 0.3 or 0.4 from our stamina points while we running.
+If "isRunning" == true then we subtract 0.3 or 0.4 from our stamina points while we running.
 If "isRunning" == false then we want to gain stamina because we are no longer running.
 The player can rest now!

-We the sequence node we can do another task.
+With the sequence node we can do another task.
 We additionaly check down there if we are out of stamina, if so then set the normal speed.

 This is basically it....I think.
 I really hope you get a picture with my documentation.
 I hope explained it right for the ones that understand this topic better!